redsnow1992/redsnow1992.github.io.backup/_notes/thinking/the-design-of-everyday-things.md

 3. Much of our everyday knowledge resides in the world, not in the head.
 The distinction between knowledge and information is not clear.
 4. Design for failure.
+5. The correct parts must be visible,and they must convey the correct messsage.